Description

 PE-22-28 and TREK-1 Receptors

-PE-22-28 Peptide and Post-Stroke Depression
+PE-22-28 and BDNF

 PE-22-28 Peptide and Neurogenesis

-PE-22-28 appears to promote neurogenesis but in a shorter duration of time.
-Studies in mice suggest that PE-22-28 has the potential to increase neurogenesis and synaptogenesis in as little as four days.[6]
-CREB (cAMP response element-binding protein) is a transcription factor associated with neuronal plasticity, memory formation, and the development of spatial memory.[7]
-CREB appears to be a necessary component in not just the growth of neurons but also in their protection.
+Further, spadin and analogs like PE-22-28 may lack some of the downsides observed in models that are simply devoid of the TREK-1 channels.
 It has been suggested by research in animal models that removing the TREK-1 channel may be disastrous for the organism.
 In previous mouse models, knockout of TREK-1 increased the likelihood of seizure activity significantly and reduced the normal ability of this two-pore potassium channel to protect neurons from excitotoxicity.
 It came as a surprise then that neither Spadin nor PE-22-28 appeared to enhance seizure activity following these experiments.
 Even more interesting is the fact that mice exposed to Spadin were reported by researchers to appear more resistant to developing generalized seizures.
 Research in animal models is ongoing.

 PE-22-28 Peptide and Muscle Function

-There is some research to suggest that TREK-1 plays a role in the ability of a muscle to respond to mechanical stimulation.[8]
+There is some research to suggest that TREK-1 plays a role in the ability of a muscle to respond to mechanical stimulation.[9]
 Scientists note that “Application of negative pressure to cell-attached patches (-20 mmHg) caused a 19-fold increase in the open probability (NPo) of … TREK-1 channels.”
 In particular, TREK-1 blockade appears to increase contractility in muscle tissue, while activation of the channel appears to promote muscle relaxation.
 While this particular aspect of the TREK-1 channel is still in the early stages of the investigation, it is becoming increasingly important.
-There is hope that understanding the role of molecules like PE-22-28 in muscle contraction and relaxation may provide new research modalities for conditions like myogenic bladder dysfunction and may also open up new pathways for understanding the physiology of muscle performance.
+There is hope that understanding the role of molecules like PE-22-28 in muscle contraction and relaxation may provide new research modalities for conditions like myogenic bladder dysfunction and may also open up new pathways for understanding the physiology of muscle tissue development.

 Disclaimer: The products mentioned are not intended for human or animal consumption.
 Research chemicals are intended solely for laboratory experimentation and/or in-vitro testing.
 Bodily introduction of any sort is strictly prohibited by law.
 All purchases are limited to licensed researchers and/or qualified professionals.
 All information shared in this article is for educational purposes only.